top of page

 The months that followed were filled with enriching experiences where I was able to listen to powerful stories and meet incredible individuals dedicated to saving the lives of veterans in need.
 Every day in the United States, 22 veterans commit suicide.
 My film is about the importance of support for these veterans and ending the 22 a day.

-The film will be premiering at the
+The film will be premiered at the

-2024 Veterans Film Festival this fall.
+2024 Veterans Film Festival in Los Angeles in November.

 Written, Directed, and Edited by Nate Markquart.